De Blasio travels to Iowa for speech

 The mayor said the trip is just one of several he will take in the coming months to rally behind progressive Democrats running in next year’s midterm congressional elections.

-“We have got to embrace a progressive, populist economic message,” de Blasio said of the Democratic party’s efforts to flip the GOP-controled U.S. House of Representatives and Senate.
-“We’ve got to embrace grassroots organizing.”
+“We have got to embrace a progressive, populist economic message,” de Blasio said of the Democratic Party’s efforts to flip the GOP-controlled U.S. House of Representatives and Senate.
+“We’ve got to embrace grass roots organizing.”

 “We are not the party of elites.
 We are not the party of big donors, we are the party of working people,” de Blasio told the largely receptive audience.